 - Training data: This is the raw dataset that we are interested in.
 This can be labeled or unlabeled.
 It’s important to have enough sample data for the learner to understand the structure of the problem.

 - Target: This represents what is being learned as well as the final output.
-The target can be a classification of unlabeled data, a representation of input data according to hidden patterns or characteristics, a simulator for future predictions, or a response to an outside stimulus or strategy (in the case of reinforcement learning).
+The target can be a classification of unlabeled data, a representation of input data according to hidden patterns or characteristics, a simulator for future predictions, or a response to an outside stimulus or strategy (in the case of RL).

 - Creation of the test case: Usually, the data can be divided into three sets:

 - Validation set: We use this set to evaluate the accuracy of the algorithm with unknown data during training.
-We'll train the algorithm for some time on the training set and then we'll use the validation set to check its performance.
-If we are not satisfied with the result, we can tune the hyperparameters of the algorithm and repeat the process again.
-The validation set can also help us to determine when to stop the training.
-We'll learn more about this later in this section.
+We’ll train the algorithm for some time on the training set and then we’ll use the validation set to check its performance.
+If we are not satisfied with the result, we can tune the hyperparameters of the algorithm and repeat the process.
+The validation set can also help us determine when to stop the training.
+We’ll learn more about this later in this section.